Create HTML Document – Create, Load HTML in Java

 HTML Document

 The HTMLDocument provides an in-memory representation of an HTML DOM and is entirely based on W3C DOM and WHATWG DOM specifications supported by many modern browsers.
-If you are familiar with WHATWG DOM, WHATWG HTML, and JavaScript standards, you will find it quite comfy to use the Aspose.HTML library.
+If you are familiar with WHATWG DOM, WHATWG HTML, and JavaScript standards, you will find it quite comfy to use the Aspose.HTML for Java.
 Otherwise, you can visit www.w3schools.com, where you can find many examples and tutorials on how to work with HTML documents.

 Create an Empty HTML Document

-Once the document object is created, it can be filled later with HTML elements.
 The following code snippet shows the usage of the default HTMLDocument() constructor to create an empty HTML document and save it to a file.

-1// Initialize an empty HTML Document
+1// Initialize an empty HTML Document.

-2com.aspose.html.HTMLDocument document = new com.aspose.html.HTMLDocument();
+2HTMLDocument document = new HTMLDocument();

-4 // Save the HTML document to a disk
+4// Save the document to disk.

 After the creation, file create-empty-document.html appears with the initial document structure: the empty document includes elements such as <html> <head> and <body>.
 More details about HTML files saving are in the Save HTML Document article.